 The world has celebrated the International Day of Education that the United Nations General Assembly adopted on December 3, 2018, a resolution proclaiming January 24 as International Day of Education in this January of 2020, in recognizing the role of education in bringing global peace and sustainable development International Day of Education.
 This year’s theme of Education Day is ‘’ Learning for All: People, Planet, prosperity, and Peace’’.

-The majority of the world’s millions of children who are Out Of School live in Sub-Saharan Africa countries.
+The majority of the world’s millions of children who are Out Of School live in Sub-Saharan African countries.
 These children are forced to abandon schools while they are supposed to be in school by 2015 as per the Millennium Development Goal (MDG) of education for all.
 But this did not come true.
-The 91 million children who are out of the learning environment in Sub-Saharan are here just because of the lack of commitment of its governments afflicted by poor governance, war and famine, and other artificial and natural factors.
-Also, the lack of commitment in terms of financial pledges made by Western countries for the MDG to mobilize all out of school children and introduce them into the learning environment has been a handicap and an impossible means to achieving the desired global goals of eradicating illiteracy.
-The out of school children narrations in sub-Saharan African counties is no more an acute that needs immediate attention and become very Chronic.
+The 91 million children who are out of the learning environment in Sub-Saharan are here just because of the lack of commitment of its governments afflicted to poor governance, war and famine, and other artificial and natural factors.
+Also, the lack of commitment in terms of financial pledges made by Western countries for the MDG to mobilize all out-of-school children and introduce them into the learning environment has been a handicap and an impossible means to achieving the desired global goals of eradicating illiteracy.
+The out-of-school children's narrations in sub-Saharan African counties are no more acute that need immediate attention and become very Chronic.

-Even if this region’s children got the opportunity to attend schools still take the highest number of 617 million children and adolescents who aren’t proficient in reading and math whether they attend a school or not.
-This shows a double problem that exists in this region; access and quality issues which are factoring by what everyone who adores this regions’ Education can guess; financial and frightening in the competency of the schools and educational personal like teachers is what makes the
+Even if this region’s children got the opportunity to attend school still takes the highest number of 617 million children and adolescents who aren’t proficient in reading and math whether they attend a school or not.
+This shows a double problem that exists in this region; access and quality issues which are factoring by what everyone who adores this region’s Education can guess; financial and frightening in the competency of the schools and educational personnel like teachers is what makes the